 Before you talk to a remote team member about their performance, make sure they understand their objectives and goals.
 Do they know what their metrics are and what they have to do to meet those expectations?
 Is there another team member who is reaching goals and might be willing to share their tips for success in person or over a video conference call?
 Is the remote employee being coached like any other employee to achieve the results expected of them?

 Offer even more flexibility.

 If there’s a performance issue, offering more flexibility might sound backward.
 Why would anyone reward poor performance with even more freedom to perform poorly?
 But as long as the person you’re dealing with isn’t deliberately trying to underperform, this could be the solution.

 Sixty-one percent of respondents said they’d be more productive if they had more flexible hours.
 If your remote employees are expected to maintain a strict schedule, consider making those hard start and stop times more fluid.
-A worker’s peak productivity times may differ from day to day, so allow your remote employees to follow their productive energy and put in their time when they feel most in the zone.
+A worker’s peak productivity times may differ from day to day, so allow your remote employees to follow their productive energy, rest when needed, and put in their time when they feel most in the zone.

 Trust and Appreciation: Remote Workers Deserve Both